Kowloon Peninsula, South China Sea

 The construction of the first three terminals began in 1970.
 Terminal 4 works commenced in 1974 and the port was expanded significantly with Terminals 5, 6, 7 and 8 by 1987.
 The River Trade Terminal construction was completed in 1999.
 Terminal 9 at Kwai Chung was constructed in 2004.

-The Marine Department monitors and controls ship movements in the harbour, and manages three cross-boundary ferry terminals and eight public cargo working areas.
+The Marine Department monitors and controls ship movements in the harbour and manages three cross-boundary ferry terminals and eight public cargo working areas.
 It also provides navigational aids and mooring buoys for ocean-going vessels.

 The Director of Marine provides pilotage services for ships entering the port.
 The Hydrographic Office (HO) supplies nautical charts for safe navigation within the busy port.
 The Fire Services Department operates fire-fighting vessels around the port.
 Pollution control vessels deal with oil spills.

-The Government Dockyard provides assistance in design, procurement and maintenance of all the vessels operated by the government.
+The Government Dockyard provides assistance in the design, procurement and maintenance of all the vessels operated by the government.

 The Port of Hong Kong is one of the busiest container ports in the world.
 In 2009, around 205,510 ships including ocean-going vessels and river trade vessels arrived at the port.
 The port handles 89% of Hong Kong’s total cargo throughput.